Stay safe and check the latest government advice at Coronavirus Victoria.

 Royal Botanic Gardens Victoria

-Royal Botanic Gardens is at its peak in summer.
-The diverse flora ranges from stunning magnolias and peony varieties in spring, but in the hot weather the dramatic succulents and cacti by Guilfoyle’s Volcano really thrive.
+Royal Botanic Gardens is at its peak in spring.
+In spring, the diverse flora ranges from stunning magnolias and peony varieties.
+In the heat, the dramatic succulents and cacti by Guilfoyle’s Volcano really thrive.
 Right across from the volcano, the Arid Gardens are in full bloom with striking aloes.
-On the central lawn are rare species native to Victoria.
-Botanic bliss.
+Watch the punters float by on the lake while you stroll through the botanic bliss.

 Carlton Gardens